 RuuviTag is a fishing thermometer for you

 Finnish RuuviTag Pro 2in1 is completely waterproof.
 In more technical terms, it’s IP68 + IP69K certified.
 RuuviTag is a device working with Bluetooth.
 It measures temperature constantly, and it shares this measurement data wirelessly to your mobile device.
-RuuviTag has different models, which can measure air humidity and air pressure as well.
+RuuviTag comes in different models, which can measure air humidity and air pressure as well.
 But to be truly waterproof, the capsule of the RuuviTag Pro 2in1 must be completely shut.

 You can use RuuviTag Pro in extreme conditions.
 Its usage limits are from -40 °C up to +85 °C. So, for fishing purposes, you can use it in every case.